itskkk/itskkk.github.io/index.md

 - **Sep 2024 - Present:** Department of Modern Mechanics, University of Science and Technology of China

-  Supervisor: *Prof. Hengan Wu And Prof. Yinbo Zhu*
+  Supervisor: *Prof. Yinbo Zhu And Prof. HengAn Wu*

 - **Sep 2020 - Jun 2024:** Department of engineering mechanics, Hunan University (BEng)